-Hofmann’s research found it’s way to lysergic acid (“precursor for a wide range of ergoline alkaloids that are produced by the ergot fungus“).
-He first made LSD-25 in 1938, but based on a hunch, he resynthesized it in 1943.
-During this process he possibly had a bit of the substance touch his skin during crystallization.
-The amount of LSD needed for a subjective effect should be very small, Hofmann deduced.
-To investigate further her planned a self-experiment with 0.25 mg or 250 mcg/μg.
+Hofmann’s research found its way to lysergic acid (“precursor for a wide range of ergoline alkaloids that are produced by the ergot fungus“).
+He first made LSD-25 in 1938.
+Based on a hunch, he resynthesized it in 1943.
+During this process, he had a bit of the novel compound touch his skin during crystallization.
+As he did experience subjective effects, the amount of LSD needed for a subjective effect should be very small, Hofmann deduced.
+To investigate further her planned a self-experiment with 250 mcg/μg or 0.25 mg or 0.000250 g.

-That day, 19 April 1943, he cycled home (Bicycle Day) in crisis and the report can be described as the first bad trip.
+That day, 19 April 1943, he cycled home (Bicycle Day) in crisis and the report of this most memorable day can also be described as the first bad trip.